New Releases by Matt Anniss

 The Music Scene offers a detailed yet readable look at the world of contemporary music for young people.
 Full of practical, how-to advice and fascinating case studies on many of the world''s favourite bands and artists, The Music Scene examines live gigs, recording and contracts, publicity, merchandising and changing fashions in contemporary music.
 Written by a music journalist, The Music Scene is certain to strike a chord with any aspiring young pop musician.

-Peyton and Eli Manning in the Community
+Peyton & Eli Manning in the Community

-Peyton and Eli Manning in the Community
+Peyton & Eli Manning in the Community

 Thanks to their record-breaking level of play, multiple Super Bowl wins, and numerous awards, Peyton and Eli Manning have become two of the most popular names in American football.
 This book chronicles the rise to fame of these football legends, as well as the ways in which they have used their success to give back to the community.
-Shots of the brothers in action--on the playing field and performing charitable work--and offset facts about their lives and careers help illustrate the hard work and responsibilities that come with great success.
+Shots of the brothers in action—on the playing field and performing charitable work—and offset facts about their lives and careers help illustrate the hard work and responsibilities that come with great success.

-31 - 57 of 57 results
+31 - 40 of 40 results

 <<